revou-fundamental-course/10-jul-23-alansproject/README.md

 # 10-jul-23-alansproject
 10-jul-23-alansproject created by GitHub Classroom

 This is the BMI Calculator web project, coded by me (Alan Sadewa).
-I found that it was a good place for practicing my design and interactivity knowledge in CSS and Javascript.
+I find that it is a good place for practicing my design and interactivity knowledge in CSS and Javascript.
 I Created this project using these tools (without any frameworks):
 1. HTML
 2. CSS